renatodarrigo/powerful-terminal/README.md

 And thanks to:

-- Marcelo Carneiro <https://github.com/mcarneiro> for showing me this;
+- Marcelo Carneiro <https://github.com/mcarneiro> for showing me the git completion and branch parsing stuff;
 - Fernando Nunes <https://github.com/gnomonunes> for feedback about features and bugs.

 ##Screenshot